YamaYAML/ansible_pulls/README.md

-# Ansible pull-scripts for automatic provisionning
+# Ansible pull-scripts for automatic provisioning
-## Acts as one source of truth for all checked-in servers.
+## Acts as one source of truth for all checked-in servers, next to providing hardening and maintenance

 [![Build Status](https://travis-ci.org/jlautenbach/ansible-pulls.svg?branch=main)](https://travis-ci.org/joemccann/dillinger)